Wildhoney/ReactShadow/README.md

 ### Cached Documents

-Where components share CSS documents, only one instance of the CSS document will be fetched due to `memoize` of the [`fetchStylesheet`](https://github.com/Wildhoney/ReactShadow/blob/react-15.0/src/react-shadow.js#L22) function.
+Where components share documents, only one instance will be fetched due to `memoize` of the [`fetchInclude`](https://github.com/Wildhoney/ReactShadow/blob/master/src/react-shadow.js#L23) function.

 ### Inlining Styles